MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Switzerland/switzerland-local-functionality.md

 ## Future legislation requirements being investigated

-* Update VAT Statement with new Ciphers 303 and 383 **January 2024**
+There is no planned regulatory features in this moment.
 If you are aware of any upcoming regulatory features, submit a [Regulatory Feature Alert](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbRwkeauYiJKZOpJ0CtKuVmJlURURaMlQ4Rk05UFY4NkVEOTA0MUU5WThXSC4u).

 ## See Also